ThorOdinCode/Computer-Vision-Project/README.md

 ## Current Benchmark Snapshot

 The generated full-benchmark summaries in this repository cover 580 reference/test pairs across 116 HPatches sequences.
+This comes directly from evaluating the reference image against the five transformed images in each sequence: `116 × 5 = 580` pairs.

 - SIFT overall: precision `0.786`, recall `0.177`, MMA `0.763`.
 - ORB overall: precision `0.715`, recall `0.130`, MMA `0.679`.
-- Full sweep runtime in the generated summaries: SIFT about `200-300` seconds, ORB about `13-15` seconds.
+- Full sweep runtime in the generated summaries: SIFT about `449.7` seconds, ORB about `13.7` seconds.

 These figures capture the main trade-off of the project: SIFT is stronger geometrically, while ORB is much faster.